jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 Yeah I got that wrong because the Y axis (forward/backward) is flipped/I flipped it again today

+2:53 PM

+It's interesting the Y-offset doesn't work how I imagined, it makes the plot radius larger from the origin equally probably because of the rotation

 ### 02/01/2025

 7:43 PM